Euclid's theorem

 Euclid's theorem is a fundamental statement in number theory that asserts that there are infinitely many prime numbers.
-It was first proved by Euclid in his work Elements.
-There are several proofs of the theorem.
+It was first proven by Euclid in his work Elements.
+There are at least 200 proofs of the theorem.

 Euclid's proof

 Euclid offered a proof published in his work Elements (Book IX, Proposition 20), which is paraphrased here.

 Consider any finite list of prime numbers p1, p2, ..., pn.
-It will be shown that at least one additional prime number not in this list exists.
-Let P be the product of all the prime numbers in the list: P = p1p2...pn.
+It will be shown that there exists at least one additional prime number not included in this list.
+Let P be the product of all the prime numbers in the list: P = p1p2⋅⋅⋅pn.
 Let q = P + 1.
-Then q is either prime or not:
+Since q is either prime or not: